kubeshop/botkube-docs/docs/usage/event-notifications.md

 ![slack-edit-sources](assets/slack-edit-bindings.png)

-Changes applied via **@Botkube edit SourceBindings** are applied once the Botkube is restarted.
-It is an automated process, but may take up to 1 minute.
+When you save the new notification sources, changes are applied once the Botkube is restarted.
+It is an automated process which usually takes a few seconds.

 ### Disable notifications